-Generally braces are worn for between 18 and 30 months.
+Generally braces are a straight forward, crooked teeth fix which are worn for between 18 and 30 months.
 A retainer is used once your braces are removed to retain your teeth in their new position.

-How to fix crooked teeth without braces?
+Wondering how to fix crooked teeth without braces?
+Fixing teeth without braces is possible!
 An alternative to traditional braces, Invisalign® is a treatment that straightens your teeth using clear plastic orthodontic aligners.
 These invisible braces treat overbite, underbite, crossbite, gap teeth, open bite, and crowded teeth.

-Because they are transparent, people barely notice them, which makes them an appealing option for those who don’t like the appearance of braces.
+Because they are transparent, people barely notice them, which makes them an appealing option for those who don’t like the appearance of braces, but still want crooked teeth treatment.
 (Often adults will opt for Invisalign, as they want to straighten their teeth without it being obvious.)

 Invisalign® aligners are removable.
 You wear them for up to 22 hours per day, and remove them when you eat and drink.
 The removable aligners allow you to maintain dental hygiene by brushing and flossing normally, and you can eat whatever you want.
 The smooth plastic aligners ensure a comfortable ongoing treatment.